barakkah-cpu/ES202-Solids-FEA-SolidWorks/README.md

 # ES202 — Solids FEA & SolidWorks

 Structural analysis of a real STOP sign on the ERAU Daytona Beach campus — from physical measurements and wind load estimation to pole design, material selection, and FEA validation in SolidWorks.
-Completed as part of ES 202 — Mechanics of Materials (Honors), Spring 2026.
+Completed as part of ES 202, Mechanics of Materials (Honors) Coursework, Spring 2026.

 ## Project Overview
 The goal was to treat a campus STOP sign as a real engineering design problem: measure it, load it, design the support pole to survive it, and validate the design with finite element analysis.
-Every decision — material choice, wind load method, factor of safety — is justified against engineering standards.
+Every decision from material choice, wind load method, to factor of safety is justified against engineering standards.

 ## Deliverables
 ### 1. STOP Sign Measurements & Wind Load Estimation